MatchaMyu/MatchaMyu/README.md

 - 👋 Hi, I’m @MatchaMyu
 - 👀 I’m interested in a lot of things!
+- 🧰 Tools I Use: Python | SQL | Jupyter Notebooks
 - 🌱 I’m currently learning python, C++, Java, and other things that aren't programming languages.
-- 📫 How to reach me: Idk I don't use social media.
+- 📫 How to reach me: Reach me: [LinkedIn](https://www.linkedin.com/in/kyle-smith-41b228227/) | [Itch.io Games](https://matchamyu.itch.io)

 <!---
 MatchaMyu/MatchaMyu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.